 Fergus is guest editor of the special issue Banking without Borders: Culture and Credit in the New Financial World for Kalfou, a journal published by Temple University Press.
 This special issue examines the impact of four decades of financial deregulation in the US on vulnerable populations, which has increasingly affected the middle class.
-He has written widely on policy, political economy, and inequality for the New York Times, Washington Post, and the Guardian.
+He has written widely on policy, political economy, and inequality for the New York Times, Washington Post, and the Guardian, among other outlets.
 Along with Louis Hyman, Bethany Moreton, and Julia Ott, Professor Fergus is also editor of the Columbia Studies in the History of U.S. Capitalism book series published by Columbia University Press.

 Professor Fergus has worked closely with several national policy organizations (e.g., Demos, Closing the Racial Wealth Gap Initiative, the Center for Global Policy Solutions, and Prosperity Now) and has presented research to a number of federal entities, including the US Treasury, US Department of Education, the Consumer Financial Protection Bureau, and the Special Master (Kenneth Feinberg) for TARP Executive Compensation.
 Professor Fergus received his PhD in American history from Columbia University.